danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 JSONPath uses paths to select a set of nodes in a JSON value.
 Paths can use the dot-notation or the bracket-notation.

-Using the dot notation to select the first (at index 0) book:
+Select the first (indexed 0) book using the dot notation:

     $.store.book.0